j-w-yun/Plasmid-Planner/README.md

 # Plasmid Planner
-Open source version with limited functionality
 <br>
-List of NEB enzymes by courtesy of New England Biolabs <https://www.neb.com/>
+List of NEB enzymes from New England Biolabs <https://www.neb.com/>
 <hr>
 # Full version implementations
       All features in free version